nathanMcL/AI-0-.-0-/TextAdventure/Readme.md

 ### User Choice, Left <br>
 ![User Choice, Left](./userChoiceLeft.png)

-For eample, notice:<br>
+For example, notice:<br>

 ![Generate Description](./GenerateDescription.png)

-- Line #12: This is a role that has the AI assistant take the author’s scenario into account by passing in the “Opening Story Scenario”,`opening = input(…)` text.
+- Line #12: This is a role that has the AI assistant takes the author’s scenario into account by passing in the “Opening Story Scenario”,`opening = input(…)` text.
 This helps better align the AI-generated content with the author’s sequential story scenarios `# Story Scenario 2`.<br>

 - In the Generate Description image.
 The AI-generated response that used the opening story scenario context as a guide for the AI to generate a response that will in theory lead to the AI agent also taking into consideration the player’s other possible choices.
 This is done by also creating a context description `context += f”…”` that phrases how you might want the AI to generate its response in regards to the next story scenario `# Story Scenario 2`. <br>